Professional wrestling match types: Thumbtack Deathmatch

-A Thumbtack Deathmatch is a match where one or more trays containing thousands (usually 10,000) of thumbtacks is/are made available and usually placed in either the center or apron of the ring.
-The most well known version of this match was at the IWA Kawasaki Dream King of the Deathmatch, where Terry Gordy faced Cactus Jack in August 1995.
+A Thumbtack Deathmatch is a hardcore match where one or more trays containing thousands (usually 10,000) of thumbtacks is/are made available and usually placed in either the center or apron of the ring.
+The most well-known version of this match was at the IWA Kawasaki Dream King of the Deathmatch, where Terry Gordy faced Cactus Jack in August 1995.
 Variants of the thumbtack deathmatch staged by TNA/Impact Wrestling have been done where the objective is modified to simply slam an opponent into the pile of thumbtacks on the mat.

 A variation of this match is a cross between a Ladder Match and 10,000 Thumbtacks Match called a Thumbtacks Ladder match in which a ladder is placed in the ring with a reward at the top.
 Thumbtacks are also spread out across the ring.
 A variant of the 10,000 thumbtacks deathmatch is the East Coast Thumbtack match, this match has 177,000 thumbtacks placed in the ring.
 The first match was introduced between Ian Rotten and The Messiah.

 Barefoot Thumbtack match

-A Barefoot Thumbtack match is where both wrestlers have bare feet, and there is a large container containing thousands of thumbtacks in the middle of the ring that are legal to use it.
+A Barefoot Thumbtack match is a hardcore match where both wrestlers have bare feet, and there is a large container containing thousands of thumbtacks in the middle of the ring that are legal to use it.
 Originated in Big Japan Pro Wrestling.

 Thumbtack Balloons match

-Big Japan Pro Wrestling staged a ‘Thumbtacks In Balloons’ match on 5/22/96.
+Big Japan Pro Wrestling staged a 'Thumbtacks In Balloons' match on 5/22/96.
 The match, which saw Axl Rotten and Shoji Nakamaki lock up with Kendo Nagasaki and Seiji Yamakawa, had six black balloons suspended above the ring.
 At a certain point in the match, the balloons exploded and released 30,000 thumbtacks onto the ring.

 Unlucky 13 Deathmatch

-An Unlucky 13 Deathmatch is a match was invented by Ian Rotten.
+An Unlucky 13 Deathmatch is a hardcore match invented by Ian Rotten.
 In order to win the match, a wrestler must staple seven out of thirteen one dollar bills to their opponent's mouth.

 Location-based variations

 Though most matches take place in and around the ring, some are designed specifically for more exotic locales.
 The majority of these matches take on the name of their setting, often appending "brawl" to the end, and all of them are hardcore by definition.
 The following is a list of locale-based variations that supplant or replace the standard rules.
-The following is a list of locale-based variations that supplant or replace the standard rules.

 Bar Room Brawl

 A Bar Room Brawl is a multi-competitor no disqualification match held in a bar.
 During the match wrestlers are encouraged to drink while fighting, and the "last man standing" is declared winner.
 Wrestlers can be eliminated from the match both by the standard pinfall, submission, or by simply becoming too (kayfabe) drunk to continue the match.
-An known example of this match is the APA Invitational Bar Room Brawl at Vengeance 2003 which Bradshaw won after knocking down Brother Love.
+A known example of this match is the APA Invitational Bar Room Brawl at Vengeance 2003 which Bradshaw won after knocking down Brother Love.
 Another example, a Bar Fight was done in 2020, with Jeff Hardy facing off against Sheamus.